-The percentage of urban forest canopy cover follows a similar trend to population density with lowest canopy levels on the Swan Coastal Plain (which supports approximately 63% of the City's total population [ABS, 2022]) increasing to the highest canopy levels on the Escarpment and within the Darling Plateau (Figure 1).
+The percentage of urban forest canopy cover follows a similar trend to population density with lowest canopy levels on the Swan Coastal Plain (which supports approximately 63% of the City's total population [ABS, 2022]) increasing to the highest canopy levels on the Escarpment and within the Eastern Rural Areas (Figure 1).
+Plate 4 shows population density as the number of people per square kilometre.